-The Inheritance Cycle was a coming-of-age story filled with intricate threads of fleeting love, will they/won’t they moments, and broken hearts, leaving fans simultaneously swooning and crying.
-Since the series’ conclusion in 2011, Christopher Paolini has revealed a wealth of new information (highlighted in red) about the motives behind many of our favorite couples, their lives after the fall of Galbatorix, potential futures for unlikely pairs, and more!
+The Inheritance Cycle is a coming-of-age story filled with fleeting love, will they/won’t they moments, and broken hearts, leaving fans simultaneously swooning and crying.
+Since the series’ conclusion in 2011, Christopher has revealed a wealth of new information (highlighted in red) about the motives behind many of our favorite couples, their lives after the defeat of Galbatorix, potential futures for unlikely pairs, and more!

 Later in the series, Nasuada was taken captive by Galbatorix, held against her will and tortured in the most vile ways.
 It was during this time that Murtagh turned the tables, visiting the Varden leader as she did for him during his imprisonment.
 Their reunion offered the pair a second chance to bond and an opportunity for Murtagh to redeem himself in the eyes of the woman he (presumably) loves.